rucio/documentation/docs/operator/k8s_guide.md

       protocol: TCP
       name: https
 ```
-Once the Helm chart is applied, it will trigger the `openstack-cloud-controller-manager` pod, that will automatically instantiate the requested LBs.
+Once applied, it will trigger the `openstack-cloud-controller-manager` pod, that will automatically instantiate the requested LBs.

 Please notice that in order to have LBs, one must request a quota change to the openstack project:
 ![[/img/get-lbs.png]]